-The snake demon Apophis embarks on a nightly mission to kill Ra and prevent the sunrise.
+The snake demon Apophis embarks on a nightly mission to do away with Ra and prevent the sunrise.

-Every night Ra slices off the head of the snake demon.
+Every night Ra slices off the head of the snake.

 The sun rises and the journey continues, only to happen again the next night.

-Mehen always protects Ra, and Apophis always tries to kill him.
+Mehen always protects Ra, and Apophis always tries to finish him off.

 So, what does Mehen/the Egyptian Ouroboros Symbolize?

-- The eternal balancing act between dark/light, day/night, friend/foe, life/death.
+- The eternal balancing act between dark/light, day/night, friend/foe, start/end.